-Recommendation #3: The BCAP be both recognized and enabled by the forthcoming revisions of the Burlington Official Plan and local municipal official plans.
+Recommendation #3: The BCAP be both recognized and enabled by the forthcoming revisions of the Burlington Official Plan.

 The BCAP is an economic development strategy.
 There are opportunities for new and existing businesses in the fields of heat pumps, building retrofits, renewable energy, district energy, energy storage and others yet to be determined.